Referendum Party: 1997 general election

 The Referendum Party contested the 1997 general election.
-This image depicts the results by constituency: blue for a Conservative victory, red for Labour, orange for the Liberal Democrats, green for Plaid Cymru, and yellow for the Scottish National Party.
+This image depicts the results by constituency: blue for a Conservative victory, red for Labour, gold for the Liberal Democrats, green for Plaid Cymru, and yellow for the Scottish National Party.
 The Referendum Party failed to secure any seats.
 In Northern Ireland, where it did not stand, domestic parties took all of the seats.

 By the time of the 1997 general election, polls suggested that Eurosceptic sentiment was running high in the UK, and the question of the country's ongoing membership of the EU was a topic of regular discussion in the media.
 Much of this press coverage took a negative stance toward the EU, with mainstream newspapers like the Daily Mail, The Daily Telegraph and The Times promoting Eurosceptic sentiment.
 Such debates were influenced by the UK's recent signing of the Maastricht Treaty and the looming possibility that the country would adopt the euro currency.